freckle/stack-lint-extra-deps/README.md

   --exclude PATTERN        Exclude deps matching PATTERN --checks CHECKS          Checks to run, one of: all, git, hackage
                            (default: all)
-  -f,--format FORMAT       Output format, one of: detailed (default: detailed) -n,--no-exit             Exit successfully, even if suggestions found -c,--color COLOR         When to use color, one of: auto, always, never
-                           (default: auto)
-  -v,--verbose             Log verbosely
-  PATTERN                  Limit to deps matching PATTERN -h,--help                Show this help text
+  -n,--no-exit             Exit successfully, even if suggestions found PATTERN                  Limit to deps matching PATTERN -h,--help                Show this help text
 ```